Hödekin: Kitchen murders

 According to the sources, it was in the aftermath of these poisonings and serial murders prompt the night guards of the city walls and castle to go on alert.
 (Note: After the cook was pushed from the heights near the draw-bridge to the ditch or hole, an alert was raised, and "Upon the walls of the city and castle diligently going round, in the night-time, he forced all the guards to watch", following the Latin of Trithemius which reads: "Supra muros civitatis & castelli vigilias nocturno tempore diligentissimè peragens omnes custodes vigilare coëgit".)
 Francisci (also the Grimms) add that there was suspicion the sprite might commit arson (anzünden on the Bishop's residence.
 (Note: Francisci: "Und weil man in Sorgen siel er dörffte anzünden; mussten alle die Hüter auff den Mauren so wolder Stadt/ als deß Schlosses fleissigst wachen".)

 Thus it seems misleading for the Grimms (and Keightely) in an earlier passage to credit the sprite as performing an act of diligence to keeping the night watch alert.

 The murder of the "Bishop of Hildesheim's Kitchen-boy" is retold in nursery rhyme fashion by American poet M. A. B. Evans (1895).

 Wife-guarding

 A man residing in Hildesheim asked Hödekin (jokingly) to guard his wife while he was away.
 "My good fellow, just keep an eye on my wife while I am away, and see that all goes on right."
-When the wife was visited by several paramours Hödekin leapt between them and assumed terrible shapes, or threw them to the floor to scare them away before the wife could be unfaithful.
+When the wife was visited by several paramours Hödekin had various strategies for scaring them away.
+He leapt between them and assumed terrible shapes or threw them to the floor to scare them away before the wife could be unfaithful.
 When the husband returned, Hödekin complained, that safe-guarding the wife from debauchery was more challenging than keeping a giant herd of swine from all of Saxony.